CrossStryke/HaidharProject/README.md

 v 2.0.0:
 -
 - System improvement from all aspects
-- Reset password feature is available
+- Reset password feature is in progress

 Homepage:
 - New and improved homepage